Devolutions/doc/docs/en/rdm/windows/overview/the-devolutions-platform/rdm-jump.md

 ---
-title: Remote Desktop Manager Jump
+eleventyComputed:
+  title: '{{ en.RDMJ }}'
   keywords:
   - Bastion server
   - Jump box
   - Jump server
   - Service host
 ---
 {{ en.RDMJ }} connects to a remote host, often called a Jump Box, Service Host, or a Bastion Server, which in turn connects to other hosts. {{ en.RDMJ }} is actually an RDP in an RDP.